FIRST PAGE

 Prahlada, son of a demon king

-As for massive guru help, if it helps your family, your garden things and so on, "fie" is seldom the proper response.
+As for massive guru help, if it truly helps your family, your garden things and so on, "fie" can hardly be the proper response.
 Now:

 1. There can be good and vicious elements inside a family.
 Guru-devas too belong to various groups, and are endowed with individual traits and properties.